Image via Canva

 And what better topic than to bust the Koch Maladministration in the stones than over its celebration of St Patrick’s Day?

-Per the Koch Committee campaign fund report filed with the Massachusetts Office of Campaign and Political Finance, the committee spent $743.62 at a well-known for its steak tips Irish publick house in Quincy Point on the Saturday after St. Patrick’s Day where the mayor has repeatedly hosted what are widely assumed to be St. Patrick’s Day gatherings in the wake of the end of the local good old boyos’ St. Patrick’s Day at a local fraternal club following a said to be drunken sucker punching incident.
+Per the latest Koch Committee campaign fund report filed with the Massachusetts Office of Campaign and Political Finance, the committee spent $743.62 at a local well-known for its steak tips Irish publick house in Quincy Point on the Saturday after St. Patrick’s Day where the mayor has previously hosted what are widely assumed to be St. Patrick’s Day gatherings in the wake of the end of the local good old boyos’ St. Patrick’s Day at a local fraternal club following a said to be drunken sucker punching incident.

-Per a quick look, the $743.62 spent this year looks to set a new record for spending by the mayor’s campaign fund to hoist a few in honor of St Patrick after the sucker punching incident.
+Per a quick look, the $743.62 spent this year looks to set a new record for spending by the mayor’s campaign fund to likely hoist a few in honor of St Patrick after the sucker punching incident.

 At the same time, however, so far the Quarry has not scored any reports of new incidents of improper behavior by any of the mayor’s inner circle.